Kiko Mizuhara's guide to model travel

 "I felt stronger.
 I started to explore my roots, to try to understand my parents," Mizuhara says.
 "Being original is sometimes difficult in Japan, but there are a lot of original people in Tokyo."

 Kiko Mizuhara's interest in experiencing other cultures has taken her around the world.
-Watch the video above to learn her top rules for traveling.
+Watch the video above to learn her top rules for traveling while riding the Hong Kong Observation Wheel.